What Associations

 Best Practices and Tips for 2026

-- Incorporate Mitigation: Pair with wind mitigation inspections to qualify for premium reductions (up to 40% via Citizens Property Insurance).
+Incorporate Mitigation: Pair your appraisal with Windstorm Mitigation opening protection credits to qualify for reductions (up to 45% via Citizens Property Insurance).

 Disclaimer: This post is for informational purposes only.
 Always verify with Florida statutes and professionals.